 - 50% of UK respondents said the most viable solution was a combination of all three solutions.

-In relation to the question on employee training and guidance, the outcomes of the survey indicates that there are a number of key differences between the US and UK.
+In relation to the question on employee training and guidance, the outcomes of the survey indicate that there are a number of key differences between the US and UK.
 These included:

 - In the US, 46% of respondents said they were given appropriate training from their employers to make sure customer data is safeguarded in line with regulations.